Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Results

-In Fig. \ref{fig:validation}(b), we further validate the prediction of the model by gathering experimental conductivities for 31 different polymers from literature which are measured at the same salt concentration and temperature as our simulations \cite{pesko2016universal,zheng2018optimizing,tominaga2017ion,meabe2017polycondensation,mindemark2016allyl,fonseca2006development,itoh2018thermal,pehlivan2010ionic,he2017carbonate,pesko2016effect,doeff2000transport,silva2006novel}, and the results are also summarized in Table \ref{tab:SI-experiment}.
+In Fig. \ref{fig:validation}(b), we further validate the prediction of the model by gathering experimental conductivities for 31 different polymers from literature which are measured at the same salt concentration and temperature as our simulations \cite{pesko2016universal,zheng2018optimizing,tominaga2017ion,meabe2017polycondensation,mindemark2016allyl,fonseca2006development,itoh2018thermal,pehlivan2010ionic,he2017carbonate,pesko2016effect,doeff2000transport,silva2006novel}, and the results are also summarized in Supplementary Table 4.
 Note that some polymers, like polyethylene oxide (PEO), do not follow the same structure pattern as our polymers.
 Nevertheless, the model still gives reasonable prediction on these out-of-distribution polymers because there are many PEO-like polymers in the training data.
 The largest errors come from the polymers with experimental conductivity less than $10^{-5}$ S/cm.
 In general it is difficult to simulate the conductivity of polymers with such low conductivity due to the long MD simulation time needed for convergence.
-In Fig. \ref{fig:SI-md-comparison}, we observe a much smaller prediction error with respect to 50 ns MD simulated conductivities for these polymers, indicating that the error with respect to the experiments are likely caused by the limited simulation time in MD.
+In Supplementary Fig. 4, we observe a much smaller prediction error with respect to 50 ns MD simulated conductivities for these polymers, indicating that the error with respect to the experiments are likely caused by the limited simulation time in MD.
 Other than the difficulty of simulating low-conductivity polymers, possible causes of the error also include the inaccuracy of the force fields, the finite length of the polymer chain, the finite size of the simulation box, etc. For the top polymers like PEO, we observe an underestimation of conductivity because the model cannot extrapolate to these polymers that are significantly different from the training data.
+It is also possible to incorporate the experimental data in our multi-task GCN model to correct this simulation error with respect to experiments.
+In Supplementary Fig. 5, we show the predicted experimental conductivities by replacing the 50 ns MD data with experimental data in the multi-task GCN.
+However, due to the limited size of experimental data, it is challenging to evaluate the predictions without further experiments.